charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 If you have problems, check these items:

 - Is your shh key loaded properly?
-- Does the URL in your .git/config match the url you see in github.
-It should begin with git, not https.
+- Does the URL in your **.git/config** match the URL you see in GitHub.
+It should begin with Git, not https.
 In general, it follows this format:
-		- git@github.com:username/prog270-lastname-2016.git
+		- git@github.com:username/prog270-lastname-2017.git

 Also, you can learn something about the keys that are currently loaded with this command: **ssh-add -l**.
 That's a small l for **list**.
 More details are [here][keyload01] and [here][keyload02].
 Also, try [capital L][keyload03] to see public keys.